Audrey Hepburn says the beauty of a woman grows with passing years, and we completely agree with it.

 12. Don’t Forget The Undereye Area

 Undereye puffiness and dark circles are two of the biggest complaints among ladies over the age of 50.
 Use an undereye cream for treating puffiness, and a color corrector for concealing dark circles.
-Apply the color corrector first and then layer foundation over it.
+Apply the color corrector first, follow up with a concealer, and then layer foundation over it.

 13. Play With Your Features